godotengine/godot-docs/development/compiling/compiling_for_uwp.rst

 you're comfortable with the command line.

-Create a new Windows App project using the "App for OpenGL ES (Windows Unversal)" project template, which can be found under the ``Visual C++/Windows/Universal`` category.
+Create a new Windows App project using the "App for OpenGL ES (Windows Universal)" project template, which can be found under the ``Visual C++/Windows/Universal`` category.

 This is a base project with the ANGLE dependencies already set up.
 However, by